mdarkness1988/Rust-Server/README.md

 [![Install on DigitalOcean](http://installer.71m.us/button.svg)](http://installer.71m.us/install?url=https://github.com/mdarkness1988/rust-server)

 **FEATURES**
-       .
-Automatic updates on release (Default: Enabled in config) .
-Auto Wipe on server updates
+       1. Automatic updates on release (Default: Enabled in config)
+       2. Auto Wipe on server updates
-       .
-Login with Stean username and password if required .
-UPnP support for auto port forwarding when running server (Default: Enabled in config) .
-MORE YET TO COME....
+       3. Login with Stean username and password if required
+       4. UPnP support for auto port forwarding when running server (Default: Enabled in config)
+       5. MORE YET TO COME....

 # TUTORIAL:
-** If you want to manually install this container you can by these simple steps... **
+**If you want to manually install this container you can by these simple steps**

 1. Add new container under Docker tab.
 2. Give the container a name you prefer.